View content in Power BI service

 The nav pane is there when you open Home, and remains static as you open other areas of Power BI.

+The nav pane organizes your content into categories that are similar to what you’ve already seen on the Home canvas.
 To open one of these content sections and display a list of all items, select the heading.

 Search all of your content

 Sometimes, the fastest way to find your content is to search for it.
 Perhaps you’ve discovered a dashboard you haven’t used in a while isn’t showing up on your Home canvas.
-You remember that your colleague, Aaron, shared it with you but you don’t remember what he called it or whether it was a report or a dashboard.
+You remember that your colleague shared it with you but you don’t remember what he called it or whether it was a report or a dashboard.

-Screenshot of the Power B I Global search.
+Screenshot of the Power BI Global search.

 You can enter the full or partial name of that dashboard and search for it.
 Additionally, you can enter your colleague’s name and search for content that they've shared with you.
 The search is scoped to look for matches in all the content that you own or have access to.